Tag

 The military triumph of two Cham princes over the inhabitants of Panduranga in southern Champa was memorialized in an inscription dated 1050.
 The inscription states that the triumphant princes built a victory column and two lingas as a sign of their celebration.

 Legend has it that Po Klong Garai, who began his life as a humble cowherd, was destined to become king of Champa and ruled prudently and in the interests of the populace.
 He held a tower-building competition as a peaceful means of resolving the Khmer invasion of his realm.
 The invaders were forced to return home after Po Klong Garai won the battle.
 Po Klong Garai became a god and guardian of humanity after his death.
-It is reported that the tower he constructed during his battle with the Khmer is the one that bears his name today.
+It is reported that the tower he constructed during his battle with the Khmer bears his name today.

 Phan Rang, Vietnam